There are no passengers on spaceship earth.

-For us, the earth is ‘our shelter’.
 We live on the earth.
-The land was once one large land mass called Pangaea.
+The earth is ‘our shelter’.
+The land on earth was once one large land mass called Pangaea.
 Because of continental drift and plate tectonics, we now live on seven continents and travel the five oceans.
-Check out this Plate Tectonics Pop-Up Book to see how the earth's surface is constantly in motion.
+Check out this Plate Tectonics Pop-Up Book to see how the earth’s surface is constantly in motion or watch this video Plate Tectonics and Large Scale System Interactions.
 We live on mountaintops, in the plains, in the valleys, and on peninsulas and islands.
 We are able to live on the earth because of our atmosphere and the topsoil underneath.
-Between these two layers, everything we need to live is provided.
+In fact, the earth provides us with the atmosphere, the biosphere, the geosphere and the hydrosphere. watch this video Earth Materials and Systems to see what each provides.
+Between these layers, everything we need to live is provided.
 Almost 8000 miles in diameter, the earth rotates about its axis, which is tilted at 23.5 degrees and takes approximately 365 days, or one year, to revolve around the sun.
 The earth receives the sun’s radiation at different angles, and higher and lower levels create the seasons.
+The Planet earth is our home.

 Enjoy this life on the earth.
 Tread on her gently!